List of Divers Alert Network publications

 Divers Alert Network (DAN) is a group of not-for-profit organisations dedicated to improving diving safety for all divers.
-It was founded in Durham, North Carolina, USA in 1980 at Duke University to provide 24/7 telephonic hotline diving medical assistance.
+It was founded in Durham, North Carolina, in 1980 at Duke University to provide 24/7 telephone diving medical assistance.
 Since then the organisation has expanded globally and now has independent regional organisations in North America, Europe, Japan, Asia-Pacific and Southern Africa.